-Total residential unit sales in the Greater Edmonton Area (GEA) real estate market for April 2022 decreased 10.9% compared to March 2022 and increased 2.0% from April 2021.
+Total residential unit sales in the Greater Edmonton Area (GEA) real estate market for September decreased 12.2% compared to August 2022 and saw a year-over-year decrease of 15.7% from September 2021.

 *The MLS® Home Price Index (HPI) is a measure of real estate prices that provides a clearer picture of market trends over traditional tools such as mean or median average prices.
 It is designed to be a reliable, consistent, and timely way of measuring changes in home prices over time.
 You can find more information on the following pages.

 Allan Font CPA, CMA, CAE, CRAE Interim President and CEO

 Important Notice: Effective June 1, 2022, the methodology and data for MLS® Home Price Index (HPI) has been updated to keep in line with modern housing trends.
 The HPI tool has been refreshed with the full historical set rather than an incremental update to ensure that all data remains comparable over time and any historical revisions are always fully incorporated.
 Thus, you may notice data revision across Canada, and specifically on May's MLS® Home Price Index (HPI) stats reported this month.

 Click here for more information on the change.